What's new in Chocolatey CLI v2.0.0

 For backwards compatibility, the

---local-only flags are deprecated, with plans to remove them in Chocolatey CLI v3.0.0.
+--limited-output, with plans to remove them in Chocolatey CLI v3.0.0.

 Limits On Large Queries